Gluten-Free White Chocolate Macadamia Cookies

 For The Dry Ingredients:

-• 2 1/2 cups (300 grams) gluten-free measure-for-measure flour, weighed or scooped and leveled
+• 2 ยฝ cups gluten-free measure-for-measure flour weighed or scooped and leveled (300 grams)

 • 1 teaspoon baking soda

-• 1/2 cup chopped macadamia nuts (I prefer roasted + salted)
+• ยฝ cup chopped macadamia nuts I prefer roasted + salted

 Instructions

-1. Cream The Butter & Sugars.
-In a stand mixer or large bowl. cream softened butter, sugar, and brown sugar for 2-3 minutes, or until light and fluffy.
+• Cream The Butter & Sugars.
+In the bowl of a stand mixer or a large mixing bowl, cream softened butter, sugar, and brown sugar on medium speed for 2-3 minutes, or until light and fluffy.

-4. Add The Dry Ingredients.
-Scrape down the edges of the bowl again and add gluten-free flour blend, cornstarch, baking soda, baking powder, and salt.
+• Add The Dry Ingredients.
+Scrape down the sides of the bowl again and add gluten-free flour blend, cornstarch, baking soda, baking powder, and salt.
 Mix until *almost* all the way incorporated and there’s just a little powdery flour left in the batter.

-5. Fold In The Chocolate & Nuts.
-Add the white chocolate chips and macadamia nuts and stir them in just until they’re evenly distributed.
+• Fold In The Chocolate & Nuts.
+Add the white chocolate chips and chopped macadamia nuts and stir them in just until they’re evenly distributed.

-6. Chill At Least 2 Hours.
+• Chill At Least 2 Hours.
 Cover and chill the dough in the fridge for 2 hours (up to 24 hours).
+Do NOT skip the chill time, or the cookies will spread too much!

-8. Scoop & Bake.
-Use a large (3 tablespoon) cookie scoop to scoop 6 balls of cookie dough onto the first baking sheet.
-(Bake just 6 at a time so they don’t crowd the pan and run into each other.)
-Bake at 350 degrees for 9-11 minutes, or until the edges are just golden the centers look slightly underdone.
+• Scoop & Bake Cookies.
+Use a large (3 tablespoon) cookie scoop to scoop 6 balls of cookie dough onto a prepared baking sheet.
+(Bake just 6 cookie dough balls at a time so they don’t crowd the pan and run into each other.)
+Bake at 350 degrees for 9-11 minutes, or until the edges are just golden brown and the centers look slightly underdone.
 (Return the rest of the dough into the refrigerator while the cookies are baking.)

-9. Cool & Repeat.
-Remove the cookies from the oven and cool on the baking sheet for 2 minutes before transferring to a wire cooling rack to finish cooling.
-Repeat baking process with remaining cookie dough, alternating between cookie sheets so you don’t put cold dough on hot baking sheets (which can impact the spread and the evenness of the bake)
+• Cool & Repeat.
+Remove the baked cookies from the oven and cool on the baking sheet for 2 minutes before transferring to a wire rack to finish cooling.
+Repeat baking process with remaining cookie dough, alternating between cookie sheets so you don’t put cold dough on a hot sheet pan (which can impact the spread and the evenness of the bake).
+Enjoy cooled cookies right away, and store leftover cookies in an airtight container at room temperature 2-3 days (or freeze up to 2 months). ย

 1. Did you flatten the balls of dough before baking?
 I scooped out balls of dough as the recipe instructed, but the cookies hardly spread at all so they are very “tall” and needed extra baking time.
 I’m thinking the dough needed to be flattened in order to get the shape of cookies in your photos.
 They taste great though!